javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 2. On the first import we initialize it, write to its properties.
 The top-level application script may do that.
 3. Further imports use the module.

-For instance, the `admin.js` module may provide certain functionality, but expect the credentials to come into the `config` object from outside:
+For instance, the `admin.js` module may provide certain functionality (e.g. authentication), but expect the credentials to come into the `config` object from outside:

 ```js
 // 📁 admin.js